einfachKim/powermover/README.md

 - **Email**: [kim@ema-sh.de](mailto:kim@ema-sh.de)
 - **LinkedIn**: [Kim Buske on LinkedIn](https://www.linkedin.com/in/kim-buske/)

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contributing
-We welcome contributions!
-Please read the [contributing guidelines](CONTRIBUTING.md) and submit a pull request with a clear description of your changes.
-Make sure to run tests and adhere to our coding standards.

 ## Frequently Asked Questions (FAQ)
-- **Q: Can I transfer components across environments?**
+- **Q: Can I transfer components to multiple owners?**
-  A: No, the current version supports ownership transfers within the same environment only.
+  A: No, the current version supports ownership transfers to one new owner

-- **Q: What if I encounter a permission issue?**
+- **Q: Can I see components of multiple environments?
-  A: Make sure you have the necessary roles and permissions for the Dataverse tables involved.
+  A: No, the current version only displays all components from the current environment (where the solution is installed)